 Cost of services and other revenue includes costs associated with providing non-warranty after-sales services, costs for retail merchandise, and costs to provide vehicle insurance.
 Cost of services and other revenue also includes direct parts and material.
-There were no automotive sales and as such, no related cost of revenue for the three months ended March 31, 2024 and 2023.

 Automotive Leasing Program